explainers-by-googlers/cross-origin-storage/README.md

 - **Restricted to more permissive**: If a resource was initially stored with an `origins` list, any site (including the original storer or a completely different site) can later call `requestFileHandle()` for the same hash with `create: true` and change the `origins` field to a more permissive value.
 If the user agent verifies the hash matches, the resource is then marked as available according to the new `origins` value.
 The new site _must still_ write the full file using the returned `FileSystemFileHandle` object, to prevent sites from using this behavior to detect whether a file was previously stored.
 - **Permissive to more restricted**: If a resource is already permissively available in COS, any attempt to store it again with a more restrictive `origins` list is ignored.
 The resource remains globally available, and the user agent should log a warning to the console to inform the developer that the restriction was not applied.
+- **Origins list capacity**: The same implementation-defined maximum length that bounds a single write's `origins` list (see [Storing files](#storing-files)) also bounds the *merged* list when a newly requested `origins` list is added to an entry that already has one.
+This can only be reached by the cumulative effect of separate writes by different, possibly unrelated, sites over time, since any single write's own list is already capped.
+When it is reached, the write still succeeds — the bytes were already verified and stored — but the origins beyond capacity are silently dropped from the merge, and the user agent should log a console warning.
+Because a `NotFoundError` can't be distinguished from other gating outcomes (see [Availability gating](#availability-gating)), a site cannot reliably confirm after the fact whether its requested origin actually made it into the merge.
 - **Original storer access**: An origin that stores a resource in COS can always read it back via `requestFileHandle()`, regardless of the `origins` value set at write time or whether the hash is on the PHL.
 This mirrors the Cache API's model where an origin always has access to what it stored.

 #### Retrieving files